 According to the Consumer Protection Finance Bureau, the number of people who refinanced their home in 2014 dropped 55 percent from 2013.
 This is likely because in 2012 and 2013, many homeowners opted to choose lower interest rates, thus reducing the need to refinance again in 2014.
 However, refinancing isn't a necessary step to begin making higher payments than is required.

 Dave Ramsey, a financial writer who focuses on helping people get out of debt, suggested that those who don't yet qualify for a refinance or don't want to pay for one make larger payments anyway.

-Calculate the monthly payments needed to pay off a loan in a different period of time.
+Use the mortgage payment calculator to calculate the monthly payments needed to pay off a loan in a different period of time.
 If you can afford to make those payments, then do so.
 It might take some financial discipline during the course of the mortgage, but once the mortgage is paid off, you will likely save a sizeable amount of money.

 Some homeowners may be interested in making larger payments to shorten the life of the loan, but making the switch to paying off a 30-year mortgage in 15 years is too drastic a change.
 In this case, simply rounding payments up to the next even dollar amount is a smaller, more manageable change that can help to begin shaving time off the mortgage, Real Simple said.
 It won't cut the life of the loan in half, but it will save some time and money in the long run.
 Homeowners can begin doing this, then reassess their situation later on to see if even larger payments are feasible for them.

 Mortgage payments are typically done on a monthly basis.
 However, many people are paid more frequently than once a month.
 Semi-monthly and bi-weekly payments are two common paycheck schedules employers use, Entrepreneur explained.
 This typically runs parallel to the schedule of many people's bill cycles.